tibco-bnl/workshop-tibco-platform/README.md

 1) Minikube.
 Minikube can be used when using the following base platforms:

-    1. Docker Desktop for WSL.
+    1. ** work in progress** Docker Desktop for WSL.
 To install tooling and minikube, use the following two steps:
         1. [Login to the Ubuntu image on WSL](docs/baseplatforms/login-to-ubuntu-wsl.md).
         2. [Prepare the platform deployment with minikube](docs/baseplatforms/prepare-platform-deployment-minikube.md).